pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 of the call is then wrapped into an `Output` so it can easily be passed as a resource input and to make it [simple to access properties]({{< relref "/docs/intro/concepts/inputs-outputs#lifting" >}}) off of it.

-Sometimes, however, this approach is not possible because the call to the resource function happens a layer deeper (possibly in a component not under your control).
-In that case, we recommend the solution in the next section:

 #### Register the provider first

+If the problem exists in a layer deeper (e.e.g, a component not under your control), use this solution.

 ```ts
 const provider = new aws.Provider(...);